joeky888/dotfile/Misc/toefl.md

   - Tim Allen, an American actor and comedian - pleaded guilty to felony drug trafficking charges, finds a way to redeemed himself and voices the superhero Buzz Lightyear for the Toy Story franchise
   - Peter Principle 彼得定律 - is a concept in management.
 Employees are promoted based on their success in previous jobs until they reach a level at which they are no longer competent
   - Tacitus Trap 塔西佗陷阱 - is a political theory, which describes a situation where an unpopular government is hated no matter what it does and whether it is right or wrong.
+  - Gaza Strip/Taiwan is vulnerable to a blockade 加薩走廊/台灣封鎖 - a cyber blockade (journalist reporting/news/media restricting), a economic blockade (restrictions on imports and exports affect businesses, livelihoods), or even a energy blockade (energy shortages resulting from the blockade), use armed force to besiege the area

 # 標點符號 (Punctuation)